 Bonus 2: Outdoor projects aren’t out of the question

-You might not be considering an exterior project because of cold weather in the winter months, but don’t let the lower temperatures stop you.
+You might not be considering an exterior project because of the colder weather in the winter months, but don’t let the lower temperatures stop you.
 Contractors are used to working in the cold, so it’s worth asking about outdoor projects, such as a deck and room additions.

 Window and door replacements can have the added effect of improving your home’s efficiency, saving you money on heating and cooling bills.
 They’re also among the best projects for homeowners to see a great return on investment.

-Bonus 3: Go for more expensive interior projects out of the way
+Bonus 3: Get more expensive interior projects out of the way

 Consider doing your biggest internal home improvement projects in the winter, since you’re more likely to get a discount and contractors will often be less distracted by other clients.